Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Summary.

+Our analysis relies on prospective measurements of post-merger GWs of the $f_2$ mode.
+When the $f_2$ mode is clearly identified, the GW SNR will be sufficiently high to enable precise constraints on the tidal deformability from the inspiral phase~\citep{Flanagan1998PhRvD..57.4535F,Torres-Rivas2019PhRvD..99d4014T}.
+Furthermore, the universal relation involving hadronic EOSs in Figure~\ref{fig:f2vslambda} — along with its current uncertainty range — is derived from current observations.
+In the era of detectable post-merger GWs, tighter observational constraints on hadronic models are expected to substantially reduce the uncertainty associated with this universal relation.
+Consequently, the NQS scenario will become more easily distinguishable.
+However, integrating numerical simulations with multi-messenger observations, we demonstrated that the NQS scenario is in principle observable in certain cases, even given the current level of observational uncertainties.

+Effects like those of strong magnetic fields or viscosity in the post-merger phase have been recently found to shift $f_2$ to higher values~\citep{PhysRevLett.134.121401, PhysRevLett.134.071402}.
+This shift may be degenerate with the phase-transition scenario at finite temperature or may partially cancel the shift to lower frequencies seen in QHC models.
+We acknowledge the importance of quantitatively accounting for these potential effects and we will address these issues in future work.
+Currently, while cold EOSs can be studied statistically ({\it e.g.}, via Bayesian inference with multi-messenger data), research with numerical simulations on finite-temperature EOSs, magnetic fields, and transport properties is still limited to case studies.

-In addition, we find a good linear correlation between instantaneous frequency and energy emitted in post-merger GWs.
+In addition, we found a good linear correlation between the average instantaneous frequency and energy emitted in post-merger GWs.
 This could be used to estimate the emitted GW energy also in cases where only $f_2$ is measured accurately, rather than the whole post-merger strain.

-Finally, we propose a small modification to a recently proposed relation between the energy and angular momentum emitted in GWs.
+Finally, we proposed a small modification to a recently proposed relation between the energy and angular momentum emitted in GWs.
 Our suggestion makes the relation less dependent on the initial conditions of the simulations and seems to highlight even further the differences due to EOSs.

 Straightforward extensions to our work include studying the effects of varying the onset density of the 1PT and the binary mass ratio.
 Much more demanding, and interesting, would be extending the present analyses to NQS EOS at finite temperature.